 The NIS service is inherently an insecure system that has been vulnerable to DOS attacks, buffer overflows and has poor authentication for querying NIS maps.
 NIS generally been replaced by such protocols as Lightweight Directory Access Protocol (LDAP).
 It is recommended that the service be disabled and other, more secure services be used

-Run the following commands to verify no start conditions listed for ypserv:
+Run the following command to verify nis is not enabled:

 '''

-initctl show-config ypserv
+systemctl is-enabled nis

-ypserv
+disabled

 '''